VJAI/Story_For_Next_Movie/The_Mask_Man.md

 "Inspector Martin will explain you further and I want you to get on this quick"

 Great!
-I was thinking to talk about my resignation today and here I get another case.
+I was thinking to talk about my resignation today and here I got another case.

 "Well.. alright"